• Skip to table of contents

 • Leadership Opportunities

 The state of North Carolina currently employs more than 15,000 licensed clinical social workers.
-The need for such professionally-trained social workers is projected to grow by 9–12% from 2021–2031.
+The need for professionally-trained social workers is projected to grow by 9–12% from 2021–2031.

 • Macro “Big Picture” Option

 Our Community, Management, and Policy Practice concentration prepares social workers to improve lives from the systems level.
+Macro social workers engage in cutting edge research and interventions that shape policies, programs, and practices that impact large populations and communities.

 Access to Top Faculty